MaxwellJia/rental_app/items/report.md

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*
-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

-*Here is an example:*

 1. *It will stick some time if your click Like button many times in a short time:*
    - Because it takes some time to store data on firebase, you just can't press it too fast.